NullVoxPopuli/ember-resources/docs/docs/README.md

 And Starbeam is planned for inclusion in the next [edition](https://emberjs.com/editions/) of Ember, Polaris.

-It's no secret that Ember's community is smaller other javascript communities, so one of the goals of Polaris is to reduce the amount of maintenance that small community needs to do.
+It's no secret that Ember's community is smaller than other javascript communities, so one of the goals of Polaris is to reduce the amount of maintenance that a small community needs to do.
 For example, the [embroider](https://github.com/embroider-build/embroider/) project aims to reduce the maintenance burden on the build system by using broader ecosystem tools such as webpack, vite, rollup, etc. Another example is the reactivity system, `@glimmer/tracking`.
 We don't need it to be specific to Ember, and in fact, the Starbeam project _is that_ -- Ember's Reactivity _for everyone_, and has focused on [`React`](https://www.starbeamjs.com/frameworks/react/) and [`Preact`](https://www.starbeamjs.com/frameworks/preact/) first, with [`Vue`](https://github.com/starbeamjs/starbeam/tree/main/packages) shortly behind.
 Reactivity is a non-trivial system that, with bigger community, can help lighten the load on ember maintainers, and additionally breathe new life (and performance) in to the framework by providing reactive primitives at a much lower layer in the tech stack.

 <details><summary>Additional Starbeam primitives</summary>